Your newborn baby

 Find out more about babies who need special care.

-If your baby is overdue, their skin may be dry and cracked.
+If your baby was overdue, their skin may be dry and cracked.
 This is because all the protective vernix has been absorbed before they were born.

 Eyes in newborns